My review on the Artistic Luxury Exhibit at the Legion of Honor, San Francisco featuring Faberge, Tiffany, Lalique.

-In 1900 the three world’s greatest designers of luxury goods displayed their creations at the Exposition Universelle in Paris and left an impact on the world with their innovation of unique art.
+In 1900 three of the world’s greatest designers of luxury goods displayed their creations at the Exposition Universelle in Paris and left an impact on the world with their innovation of unique art.
 Paris became known as the “City of Lights” when the Eiffel Tower was lit for the world’s fair.

 Displayed together once again as in 1900, The Legion of Honor presented an exhibition with the work of Peter Carl Faberge, Louis Comfort Tiffany and Rene Lalique February 7 – May 31, 2009.